 It’s no wonder why the Takabisha appears on almost every “Scariest Roller Coaster in the world” list.

-Don’t be fooled by the simple inversion-less track.
-Once titled the fastest roller coaster in the world, the Dodonpa starts off with a 172 km/h launch in only 1.8 seconds!
-In fact, the 2.7G force is just a tad shy from the 3G astronauts feel during take off.
+Don’t be fooled by the simple look of this track.
+Once titled the fastest roller coaster in the world, the Do-dodonpa starts off with a 180 km/h launch in only 1.56 seconds!
+That’s a 3.3G force, higher than the 3G astronauts feel during take-off.

 Definitely earning its title as one of the top 10 best roller coasters in the World by TIME.

 5) SUPER SCARY LABYRINTH OF FEAR: Longest haunted house